 The Bet-At-Home Site

-For the average punter this book has everything you need to bet on standard sports markets.
-For those looking for lines not usually found elsewhere such as floorball, bandy, various combat sports and eSports then this is actually one of the best betting sites around.
-Bet-at-home have been around a long time and while they may be relatively new to the UK market they do have a lot of experience and resources.
+For the average punter this sportsbook has everything you need to bet on standard sports markets.
+For those looking for lines not usually found elsewhere then this is actually one of the best betting sites around.
+Bet-at-home have been around a long time and while they may be relatively new to the UK market they have a lot of experience and resources.

 In terms of features you can do everything you would expect with an established site, including cash out.
-The site even offers stream, particularly of eSports, which is one of their strongest niches.
+The in-play area incorporates a live match tracker and allows several different tabs to be opened at once to follow more than one event, and the site even offers streaming, particularly of eSports, which is one of their strongest niches.

 Bet-at-home do not have any long running offers but will occasionally run event specific money back and free bet promotions for major events.
-The model of bet-at-home is a little more like BetVictor than Paddy Power, striving to give customers good value first before flashy offers.
+The model of bet-at-home is a little more like BetVictor than Paddy Power, striving to give customers continuous good value ahead of flashy offers.

-In the long run for raw odds you will be better off betting here but don’t expect thousands of weekly offers.
-When available latest bet-at-home promotions are listed on our various sports pages.
+In the long run for raw odds you will be better off betting here but don’t expect thousands of weekly offers or odds boosts.
+When available, the latest bet-at-home promotions are listed on our various sports pages.

 The nice thing about this bookmaker is they don’t pretend to be British, they are an unashamedly European betting site with a UK license.
 Many other operators try to make out they are as British as pint of ale when in fact there is very little bulldog under the bonnet.

-Bet-at-home are now based in Malta but originally they hail from Austria with offices still bases there as well as Germany and Gibraltar.
-The company was founded by Jochen Dickinger and Franz Omer back in 1999, listed on the Frankfurt stock exchange in 2004 but only obtained a UK gambling license in 2014, this is why you may not have heard much about them.
+Bet-at-home are now based in Malta but they originally hail from Austria and still have offices there, as well as Germany and Gibraltar.
+The company was founded by Jochen Dickinger (stop laughing) and Franz Omer back in 1999, listed on the Frankfurt stock exchange in 2004, but only obtained a UK gambling license in 2014; this is why you may not have heard much about them.
 The company are open and honest in every way and are even registered and licensed in their own name rather than under the umbrella of a holding company like many others.

-Honesty and openness prevails with bet-at-home and this is rather refreshing.
-Bet-at-home do what you see on the tin.
-They have a clean and open sportsbook with live betting, great odds, all major markets covered and some minor markets too.
+Honesty and openness prevail with these guys and this is rather refreshing.
+Bet-at-home do what you see on the tin: offer a clean and open sportsbook with live betting, great odds, all major markets covered and some minor markets too.
 If you are a standard punter or bettor looking for different lines to wager on then this bookmaker would make a welcome addition to your portfolio.

-They are also one of the best at leaving you alone, letting you get on with betting.
+They are also one of the best at leaving you alone to let you get on with betting uninterrupted.
 Certainly worth trying out.